rubberdok/indok-web/backend/celery_worker/README.md

 )
 ```

-This task will run every minute until the PeriodicTask-object is deleted.
+This task will run every minute until the `PeriodicTask` object is deleted.
 See [django-celery-beat](https://django-celery-beat.readthedocs.io/en/latest/) for more details.